 How do I book activities?

-You book and pay for any activities as you go, through your Stray driver.
-Feel free to ask him/her for recommendations!
+You can book and pay for any activities as you go, through the Stray Mate App.
+When you book through the app you have access to Stray's exclusive allocation and rates.

 6. Ferry Services

 Is the ferry between islands included in the pass?